oldnapalm/GTACoop/README.md

 * `Server/` Source of the old server
 * `AdminTools/` Source of the old admintools plugin for orginal gtaserver
-* `Race/` Source of old race gamemode for previous server

 ## Contributors